influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/hardware_sizing.md

 ## When do I need more RAM?
 In general, having more RAM helps queries return faster.
 There is no known downside to adding more RAM.

 The major component that affects your RAM needs is series cardinality.
 Series cardinality is the total number of [series](/influxdb/v0.9/concepts/glossary/#series) in a database.
-If you have one measurement with two tags, and each tag has 1,000 possible values then the series cardinality is 1M.
-A series cardinality around or above 10MM can cause OOM failures.
+If you have one measurement with two tags, and each tag has 1,000 possible values then the series cardinality is 1 million.
+A series cardinality around or above 10 million can cause OOM failures.
 If this is the case, you can usually address the problem by redesigning your [schema](/influxdb/v0.9/concepts/glossary/#schema).

 The increase in RAM needs relative to series cardinality is exponential where the exponent is between one and two: